Keyboard shortcuts

 WHERE

-Select all rows from the customers table where the first_name includes "mark" (case-sensitive):
+Select all rows from the penguins table where the sex includes "male" (case-sensitive):

 SELECT *

-Select all rows from the customers table where the first_name includes "mark" (case-insensitive):
+Select all rows from the penguins table where the sex includes "male" (case-insensitive):

 SELECT *